sarahpearman/data-stories/README.md

 [Assignment: OECD data visualization](/dataviz2.md)

-# Dog!
+# Bonus content

 This picture of my dog was here as a placeholder originally, but who's mad about an unsolicited dog photo?
+This is my retired racing greyhound Elwood (as in Elwood Blues).

 ![Photo of Elwood, a very beautiful and very spoiled greyhound wearing a striped shirt.](https://raw.githubusercontent.com/sarahpearman/data-stories/master/photos/elwood.png)